AASanusi/music-playlist/README.md

 ## Deployment
 The open source developer environment used to write and edit code was Gitpod.
 Git was used to add, commit and push code to Github.
 Github is the hosting used to store pushed codes by Git.
 Heroku was used to deploy the live version of the project.

-- Below are the steps followed to deploy site to Heroku:
+- Below are the steps followed to deploy project to Heroku:
   - Log in or Sign up to [Heroku.](https://id.heroku.com/login)
   - On dashboard, click "Create New App" or click the "New" dropdown menu on the top right of the page to access "Create New App"
   - On the "Create New App" page, name your app (needs to be a unique name), choose a region and click the "Create App" button.